Rehoboth, Namibia: Politics

 Administratively, Rehoboth is classified as a town with its own council of 7 elected individuals.

 The 2015 local authority election was won by the SWAPO party which gained four seats (4,519 votes), while the local United People's Movement (UPM) gained three seats (3,101 votes).
 The 2020 local authority election was narrowly won by the newly formed Landless People's Movement (LPM) which scored well all over Hardap.
 LPM gained 2,468 votes and two seats in the town council, followed by SWAPO with two seats and 2,322 votes.
 The local Rehoboth Independent Town Management Association also obtained two seats (1,523 votes), and the remaining seat went to the UPM (841 votes).

-Transport

-The town is served by Rehoboth railway station.
-There is also a private landing strip for small aircraft near the Oanob Dam.
-To the west is Gamsberg Nature Reserve.